pratikthanki/FourthDown/README.md

 ## Thanks

-Shoutout to the following people and their projects for making this API feasible.

-Game data and modelling of EPA, WP and CPOE amongst othe things available by the guys of the R package [nflfastR](https://github.com/mrcaseb/nflfastR) ([Ben Baldwin](https://twitter.com/benbbaldwin) and [Sebastian Carl](https://twitter.com/mrcaseb)).
+Shoutout to the guys of the R package [nflfastR](https://github.com/mrcaseb/nflfastR) ([Ben Baldwin](https://twitter.com/benbbaldwin) and [Sebastian Carl](https://twitter.com/mrcaseb)) on the game data and modelling of EPA, WP and CPOE amongst other things available.

-Game schedule data going back to 1999 from [Lee Sharpe](https://twitter.com/LeeSharpeNFL).
+[Lee Sharpe](https://twitter.com/LeeSharpeNFL) for the game schedule data going back to 1999.

 ## Feedback